-50. After several attempts to have the Trustee give us an amount to pay, that we might present to investors in Chile to pay off, and close this case trustee refuses to communicate further on January 4, 2017
+50. After several attempts to have the Trustee give us an amount to pay, to present to investors in Chile to pay off, and close this case trustee refuses to communicate further on January 4, 2017

 "we will not respond further to you and will object to any BR 2004 exam requests.
 Feel free to fly to Santiago to take the examination of our special counsel to try and get an estimate of their fees should the court permit it.
 I am not going to provide estimates in a case this fluid just so the debtor can resume objecting to everything and running up even more fees.
-We will wait for the appearance and a solid, credible explanation of how a homeless debtor can payoff the creditors and the estate. "
+We will wait for the appearance and a solid, credible explanation of how a homeless debtor can payoff the creditors and the estate."

-51. I then proceeded to address the superiors of the Trustee, and the Office of the Trustee in Washington, in hope that they would address the behavior of this Trustee, also with no apparent success.

-52. Over two years have elapsed since the Trustee, Neil Gordon, was re-appointed, he has consistently refused our sales offers.
-The Trustees methods, have abandoned assets, ignored sales, and increased administrative costs - all actions having the effect of delaying payment of debt.
+- 51. I then proceeded to address the superiors of the Trustee, and the Office of the Trustee in Washington, in hope that they would address the behavior of this Trustee, and this petition is ongoing. - 52.
+Over two years have elapsed since the Trustee, Neil Gordon, was re-appointed, he has consistently refused our sales offers.
+The Trustees methods, have abandoned assets, ignored sales, and increased administrative costs all actions having the effect of delaying payment of debt.
 Causing the most harm to the estate, myself, and my family.
-The methods used by the Trustee have and will continue harm the estate, and are contrary to the stated concept of the Trustee.

-53. There is every reason to believe that the properties in Chile have a value of between 1 and 3 million dollars.
-That if the estate is continued to be administered by the Trustee, these properties will be sold for far below value and at great administrative expense to the estate.

-54. I recall when I presented my second (Pro Se) motion to convert to Chapter 13, at our hearing, this Court stated that the Chapter 7 conversion could have been a mistake.
-If the duty of the Trustee is "with the best interests of parties in interest", to care for the estate, and timely pay obligations, the Court's opinion clearly appears to be true.
+The methods used by the Trustee have and will continue to harm the estate, and are contrary to the stated concept of a Trustee. - 53.
+There is every reason to believe that the properties in Chile have a value of between 1 and 3 million dollars.
+If the estate is continued to be administered by the Trustee, these properties will be sold for far below value, and an incentive is created for the Trustee to sell for an amount only sufficient to cover the administrative expense payable to him, to eliminate any surplus returning to the Creditor, of his estate. - 54.
+When I presented my second (Pro Se) motion to convert to Chapter 13, at our hearing, this Court stated that the Chapter 7 conversion could have been a mistake.
+If the duty of the Trustee is "with the best interests of parties in interest," to care for the estate, and timely pay obligations, the Court's opinion clearly appears to be true.

-SUMMARY OF THIS MOTION
+CONCLUSION

 There is no one that has knowledge of this case that thinks I filed a Chapter 7, as a voluntary liquidation.
-It has been made clear form the start this was an error that was corrected by the conversion to Chapter 13, which would have not failed had my attorney filed documents as required.
-This case is no way voluntary on the Detors part, and clearly has taken a path contrary to purpose of bankruptcy protection.
+It has been made clear from the start this was an error which was corrected by the conversion to Chapter 13, which would have not failed had my attorney filed documents as required, and properly advised his client.
+This case is no way voluntary on the Debtors part, and clearly has taken a path contrary to the purpose of bankruptcy protection.
 The Debtor requests' the dismissal of this case, or a remedy as outlined below.

-In a memorandum (Doc 136 - November 21,2016), I described a culture of payoffs, and close relations between what should be adversaries in Court, and how this could lead to the manipulation of Justice.
+In a memorandum (Doc 136 - November 21,2016), I described a culture of payoffs, and close relations between what should be adversaries in Court, and how this could lead to the manipulation of Justice in Douglas County.
 How the county in which I had my business was a closed political network that could have been the direct cause of this bankruptcy.